FudaWiki/fudawiki-files/hanafuda/manufacturers/nintendo/tengu.md

 <span style="font-size:small;">*Illustration of the label from the trademark submission in 1912.*</span>

 It is one of 6 Nintendo brands to feature a Tengu in the label, the others being [Kintengu](/en/hanafuda/manufacturers/nintendo/kintengu), [Gintengu](/en/hanafuda/manufacturers/nintendo/gintengu), [Ohtengu](/en/hanafuda/manufacturers/nintendo/ohtengu), [Azuma Tengu](/en/hanafuda/manufacturers/nintendo/azuma_tengu), and [Daitengu](/en/hanafuda/manufacturers/nintendo/daitengu).

+Brand names aside, this brand is treated as almost the same brand as Kintengu and Ohtengu, as all 3 brands feature a gold background and feature similar Tengu illustrations.

 # Gallery
 | Label | Description |